 What cannot be disabled is the new vehicle maintenance system.
 As time passes, your machinery and even some tools like harvester headers will wear down, thus causing a reduction in performance.
 Machine health is indicated next to the speedometer, and the health of implements can be seen visually.
 For instance, the header for my harvester gradually had paint stripped away the more I used it.
 I legitimately like this feature, even if it does add to the list of expenses.
 From what I’ve observed, repair costs aren’t too high.
 So, as long as you take your tools to the shop regularly, you’ll be fine.

 FS19’s new graphics engine does legitimately look nice.
 Sunlight and headlights now realistically interact with the world and materials.
 Shadows are cast all over, and metallic objects will emit a realistic shine and reflection.
 It all looks rather beautiful, and I particularly enjoyed watching the world around me glow at sunrise.
 The sky has also been revamped with moving clouds rather than just a simple flat skybox.
-Physics have also been applied to plants, so they now realistically bend when touched.
-Grass even turns into a lighter color when rolled on.
+Physics has also been applied to plants, so they now realistically bend when touched.
+The grass even turns into a lighter color when rolled on.

 These little visual details are complemented by the nice design of the new Ravensport and Felsbrunn map.
 They look far more lively than past maps in the franchise.
 The developers showed a big improvement in scenery design with the Estancia Lapacho map from the FS17 Premium Expansion, and now they’ve pushed it even further.
 But, despite all these new little mechanics and visual improvements, I can’t say I’m completely pleased with FS19.